JZ1101/COMP0163-Blockchain-Coursework/README.md

 npx hardhat test
 ```
 Overall test results will be displayed in the terminal.

-Or can be found at result.txt in the root directory
+## Or it can be found at result.txt in the root directory

 # Smart Contract specification
 How will our Voting protocol (Voting.sol) work?
 1. Deploy the contract